cgs-ets/moodle-local_announcements/README.md

 Assistants to moderators can action items on behalf of the moderator.
 They also bypass moderation when sending an announcement that would ordinarily be moderated by the user they assist.

 ### Impersonators
-An index of users that can post announcements on behalf of other users.
-The user that is being impersonated is used when determining moderation requirements.
-If the user being impersonated does not need moderation for a given audience and the actual author does, the post will bypass moderation as the impersonated user is used.
+The `ann_impersonators` table is used to control impersonation capabilities.
+It contains an index of users that can post announcements on behalf of other users.
+A wildcard "\" character in the `impersonateuser` field enables the author to search and impersonate any "staff" member.
+Announcement admins automatically have this ability.
+This relies on a `CampusRole` custom profile field.
+Moderation is bypassed if either the author OR the user that is being impersonated does not require moderation.
+If both users require moderation based on the selected audiences, the author's moderation requirements is used.
+Users can edit and delete the announcements that they have been impersonated in, however they cannot change the impersonated user to another user.

 ### CC Groups
 Some users need to be CC'd into audiences they are not directly enrolled or involved in.
 "CC groups" allows you to include a group of users to the list of ordinary recipients based on the audiences and conditions selected.